In a prior post, I summarized the main findings from the 75-year study at Harvard on happiness.

-One sentence absolutely jumped off the page at me—Perfectionism is the number one killer of happiness.
+While reading the study, one sentence absolutely jumped off the page at me—”Perfectionism is the number one killer of happiness.”

 Here is an example from my own life…

-A few years ago, I came across an incredible tool called a Life Plan (see my previous post on how to create your life plan), which describes all the common life accounts people typically have, and encourages you to develop a long-term vision for your life in each area.
-For the hyper-achievers, you can even break down your week into 30-minute blocks and schedule investments into your life accounts!
+A few years ago, I came across a great tool for intentional living called a Life Plan, which describes all the common life accounts people typically have, and encourages you to develop a long-term vision for your life in each area.
+For the hyper-achievers, you can even break down your average week into 30-minute blocks and schedule investments into your life accounts.

-But something strange happened, as I became more intentional with my life, I think I also became less happy in many ways.
-Pretty soon I had taken a wonderful resource and used it to ruthlessly beat myself up for not following it perfectly!
+But something strange happened, as I became more intentional with my life, I became less happy in many ways.
+Pretty soon I had taken a wonderful resource and used it to ruthlessly beat myself up for not following it perfectly.

 And since perfect doesn’t exist, I could never really celebrate reaching my goals.

 The essence of perfectionism is constantly looking for a better option—a better way.
 Looking for the thing—or the way—that is flawless.
 How exhausting!